 Step 4: (Photo 4 above) Pour mixture into a a 9 by 5 inch loaf pan.
 Bake at 350 Fahrenheit for 40-50 minutes.

 Step 5: (Photo 5 above) Place the cake pan on a rack.
-Place pan on a wire rack.
-Allow cakes to cool in the pan for 20 minutes then remove cake from pan.
+Allow cake to cool in the pan for 20 minutes then remove cake from pan.
 Allow to cool completely on the rack.

-Step 6: (Photo 6 above) Beat the cream cheese and butter with an electric mixer til smooth.
-With the mixer on low, add the vanilla, salt and powdered sugar.
-Beat 30 seconds then turn mixer up to high for an additional 1-2 minutes.
+Step 6: (Photo 6 above) Beat the cream cheese and butter til smooth.
+Add the vanilla, salt and powdered sugar.
+Beat 30 seconds.
+Turn mixer up to high for an additional 1-2 minutes.
 Spread frosting over the cooled cake.

 Expert Tips

-- Tip #1: Avoid overmixing.
+- Avoid overmixing.
 Mix only the last streaks of dry ingredients disappear into the batter.

-- Tip #2: Grate your carrots at home.
+- Grate your own carrots.
 Store-bought shredded carrots are very dry compared to freshly grated carrots.

-- Tip #3: Use the small holes on a box grater or food processor to grate carrots.
+- Use the small holes on a box grater or food processor to grate carrots.

 Recipe FAQs